plinkysynth/plinky-site/src/routes/docs/posts/manual.md

 ### Eurorack Outputs (Bottom row)

-- **Trigger Output** - rigger out for each note played by hand, Arpeggiator or Sequencer
+- **Trigger Output** - Trigger out for each note played by hand, Arpeggiator or Sequencer
 - **Touch Output** - outputs the highest amount of pressure that is currently being put on either of the strings
 - **Pitch Hi / Lo Output** - V/oct CV out.
 Hi is the pitch of the highest note, and Lo of the lowest note being played.
 - **Gate Output** - A Gate signal.
 As long as one of the pads is being touched, a 5V signal is generated.